Workshops and Groups

 - break the ice in social situations

-- develop your social skills with other group participants, and
+- develop your social skills by practising with other group participants, and

 - cultivate warm and enduring friendships at Oxford with increased confidence and charm.